threeport/user-docs/docs/observability/deploy-observability-local.md

 ## Metrics

-On the left, look for a link that says `Kubernetes / Compute Resources / Pod` in the "Dashboards" section.
-Click that link.
+On the left, click on the hamburger menu and navigate to `Dashboards` then `Kubernetes / Compute Resources / Pod`.

 At the top of the dashboard, you can select the namespace and pod for which to view metrics.